williambcorreia/meltembin/README.md

 # meltembin

-meltembin (a pun on "melt em' bin") is a simple program written in C that parses a `.cue` file and melts all identified `.bin` files into a single one.
+meltembin (a pun on "melt em' bin") is a simple program written in C that parses a `.cue` file and melts all referenced `.bin` files into a single one.

 ## requirements

 * POSIX-compatible OS
 * C compiler available on `PATH` (such as `gcc` or `clang`)

-## installation
+## installation via compilation

-For now, meltembin can be installed with:
+### CLI
 ```bash
 git clone https://github.com/williambcorreia/meltembin
 cd meltembin